christophhagen/LibSignalProtocolSwift/README.md

 # SignalProtocolSwift
-A Swift implementation of the Signal Protocol API (libsignal-protocol-c)
+A Swift implementation of the Signal Protocol.
+The [Signal Protocol](https://en.wikipedia.org/wiki/Signal_Protocol) can be used for secure, end-to-end encrypted messaging in synchronous and asynchronous environments.
+It has many desirable cryptographic features and can handle missing and out-of-order messages.
+The Signal protocol is used by the [Signal Messenger](signal.org) as well as WhatsApp, Facebook, Skype and others.
+Additional information can be found [here](https://signal.org/docs/).

 ## Purpose

 This Swift library is intended for educational purposes only, in order to show the way the Signal Protocol works.
+It mimics the functionality and structure of the [Signal Protocol C implementation](https://github.com/signalapp/libsignal-protocol-c).

 ## Installation